 Night boating requires running lights.
-Your CROWNLINE boat has one white (mast), one red (port), and one green (starboard) light.
+Your CROWNLINE boat has one white (mast or all-around), one red (port), and one green (starboard) light.
 Check for proper operation before heading out.
 You should also learn to identify the running light combinations for other vessels.
 CROWNLINE Boats, Inc. recommends your participation in a safe boating course.

 The running/navigation lights are controlled at the helm by a two position rocker switch.
-This allows for selection of the mast (white) light "ON" when anchored or moored, or to have the mast (white), port (red) and starboard (green) lights all "ON" underway.
+This allows for selection of the mast (white) or all around light "ON" when anchored or moored, or to have the mast (white) or all around light, port (red) and starboard (green) lights all "ON" underway.